19hours/sg-statutes/Acts/Companies Act.md

 ### Proceedings how and when taken

-409\.—(1) Except where provision is otherwise made in this Act, proceedings for any offence under this Act may be taken by the Registrar or with the written consent of the Minister by any person.
+409\.—(1) Except where provision is otherwise made in this Act, proceedings for any offence under this Act may, with the authorisation of the Public Prosecutor, be taken by the Registrar or with the written consent of the Minister by any person.

 [15/2010 wef 02/01/2011]